Fun on the Water

 Take a boat out on one of the region's more than 500-lakes.
 Public boat ramps and boat rental providers allow you to explore on your own, or hop aboard an on-the-water ecotour and let the captain do the work for you.
 For the ultimate mix of nature and exercise, give your core a workout with Paddleboard Winter Haven.

-If you’re feeling more adventurous, test your skills at water skiing or wakeboarding.
-There are many local outfitters that can help newbies and pros alike have an unforgettable experience.
+If you’re feeling more adventurous, test your skills at water skiing, wakeboarding or flyboarding.
+Absolute Aqua Sports in Winter Haven can help newbies and pros alike have an unforgettable experience.
+Just minutes from LEGOLAND Florida Resort, Absolute Aqua Sports also offers hang gliding tours and tube rides.
 To learn more about the long-standing history of water skiing in Central Florida, take a trip to the Water Ski Hall of Fame Museum in Polk City.